tgstation/tgstation-server/README.md

 Follow the instructions for your OS below.

 #### Windows

+Download and install the [ASP .NET Core Runtime (>= v6.0)](https://dotnet.microsoft.com/download/dotnet/6.0) (Choose the option to `Run Server Apps` for your system).
+If you plan to install tgstation-server as a Windows service, you should also ensure that your .NET Framework runtime version is >= v4.7.2 (Most modern systems have it by default.
+Download can be found on same page).
+Ensure that the `dotnet` executable file is in your system's `PATH` variable (or that of the user's that will be running the server), you can test this by opening a command prompt and running `dotnet --list-runtimes`.

 [Download the latest release .zip](https://github.com/tgstation/tgstation-server/releases/latest).
 You probably want the `ServerService` package.
 Choose `ServerConsole` if you prefer not to use the Windows service.